stonepros/stone/doc/rados/troubleshooting/troubleshooting-pg.rst

 If you receive ``active + clean + inconsistent`` states periodically due to clock skew, you may consider configuring your `NTP`_ daemons on your monitor hosts to act as peers.
-See `The Network Time Protocol`_ and Ceph `Clock Settings`_ for additional details.
+See `The Network Time Protocol`_ and Stone `Clock Settings`_ for additional details.